 - The more inclusive a political settlement, the greater its legitimacy and therefore its resilience.

-- Effective Weberian governance institutions are a prerequisite for a lasting peace.
+- Effective Weberian governance institutions are a prerequisite for lasting peace.

-Somaliland’s experience also suggests that donors cannot expect transformation to happen in accordance with ‘road maps’ or predetermined institutional end points.
+Somaliland’s experience also suggests that donors cannot expect the transformation to happen in accordance with ‘road maps’ or predetermined institutional endpoints.
 The fluidity inherent in the establishment of a durable political settlement may be incompatible with the structural requirements of donor agencies.